corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-operations-cordapp-deployment.md

 The option `-b` points to the base directory with a `node.conf` file and *drivers* and *cordapps* subdirectories.

 A generated script named *migration/*.sql* will be present in the base directory.
-This script contains all statements to create data structures (e.g. tables/indexes) for CorDapps and inserts to the Liquibase management table *DATABASECHANGELOG*.
+This script contains all statements to create data structures (for example, tables/indexes) for CorDapps and inserts to the Liquibase management table *DATABASECHANGELOG*.
 The command doesn’t alter any tables.
-Refer to [Corda Database Management Tool]({{< relref "node-database.md#database-management-tool" >}})manual for a description of the options.
+Refer to [Corda database management tool]({{< relref "node-database.md#database-management-tool" >}})manual for a description of the options.

-### 4. Apply DDL scripts on a database
+### Step 4: Apply DDL scripts on a database

 The generated DDL script can be applied by the database administrator using their tooling of choice.
 The script needs to be executed by a database user with *administrative* permissions, with a *<schema>* set as the default schema for that user and matching the schema used by a Corda node.
-(e.g. for Azure SQL or SQL Server you should not use the default database administrator account).
+(for example, for Azure SQL or SQL Server you should not use the default database administrator account).

 {{< note >}}
-You may connect as a different user to the one used by a Corda node (e.g. when a node connects via a user with *restricted permissions*), so long as the user has the same default schema as the node (the generated DDL script may not add schema prefix to all the statements).
+You may connect as a different user to the one used by a Corda node (for example, when a node connects via a user with *restricted permissions*), so long as the user has the same default schema as the node (the generated DDL script may not add schema prefix to all the statements).